 - Waterfront Inn Canal Lane West Stockwith DN10 4ET (01427) 891223

 - Ashley Hotel

 This pub is in the Hungry Horse chain belonging to Greene King.
 Very popular eatery serving a good selection of drinks including two real ales.

 408 Carlton Road

 A very busy pub that also serves meals, there is normally at least one real ale on offer.

 - Dukeries Brewery Tap

 18 Newcastle Avenue

 The bar and micro brewery are located in the same building in Worksop town centre, there are usually five real ales available plus a selection of ciders ,lager, spirits etc, normally Dukeries but occasionally guest ales are featured.
-Live music is featured on Saturday evenings, a Comedy night on one Friday per month and a poker tournement every Tuesday and there is also an occassional Beer Festival featuring regional ales
+Live music is featured on Friday and Saturday evenings.
+There are occasional private events so it is advisable to phone up before visiting.